deanglane/portfolio-v2/README.md

 - [x] Colour and fonts
   - [x] Add new colour theme to global.css varibales
   - [x] Import new fonts and add them to global.css variables
-  - [ ] Add correct fonts and styles to content on bage
+  - [ ] Add correct fonts and styles to content on page
 - [ ] Navigation Bar
   - [ ] Style links
   - [ ] Bring in logo
   - [ ] make responsive
+  - [ ] Dropdown menu for sub navigation
 - [ ] Project page
   - [ ] Bring all project over in a simple format
 - [ ] About me